QubesOS/qubes-doc/user/reference/glossary.rst

       - Regular templates cannot function as :term:`disposable template`.
 (Disposable templates must be app qubes).

-      "template" is the preferred term, but it can also be referred to as ``TemplateVM`` in historic blog and forum posts and documentation, but also in modern technical context when referring to qube :term:`class` used by qvm tools, qrexec policies, configuration management, etc.
+      "template" is the preferred term, but it can also be referred to as ``TemplateVM`` in outdated sources and in modern technical context when referring to qube :term:`class`.

    disposable template
       .. image:: /attachment/doc/templatevm-red.svg